 2. Declutter Like Crazy

-Now that you’ve decided what belongs, it’s time to declutter your broom closet and remove everything that doesn’t belong.
+Whether you have a large space or a small broom closet, now that you’ve decided what belongs, it’s a good idea to declutter and remove everything that doesn’t belong.
 You know, things like putting greens.

 Take everything out of the closet, and start grouping like items together on the floor or your dining room table.
 Put anything that’s not on your list in a more sensible spot in your home.